SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

-The ``a`` in the inner scope is initialized with the value of the ``a`` in the outer scope when the closure is created, but their values are not connected in any special way.
+The ``a`` in the inner scope is initialized with the value of the ``a`` in the outer scope when the closure is created, but their values aren't connected in any special way.
 This means that a change to the value of ``a`` in the outer scope does not affect the value of ``a`` in the inner scope, nor does a change to ``a`` inside the closure